 So how do you go about setting yourself a realistic budget?
-The goal is to account for all your essentials, meet all your financial responsibilities, and put aside some savings for a rainy day while maintaining a good quality of life.
-For most people, this involves some fairly strict planning and breaking down and reviewing your income and expenditure.
+The goal is to account for all your essentials, meet all your financial responsibilities, and put aside some savings for a rainy day – all while maintaining a good quality of life in the here and now.
+This can involve some fairly strict planning and reviewing of your income and expenditure.

 Sitting down to write out a budget might seem a tedious task, but it can actually be extremely eye-opening and beneficial.
 Here we walk you through the best budget-setting process – it’s actually surprisingly simple!

 To create an effective budget, you need to calculate two fundamental figures: